 They have established their own farm as a way to practically teach students about sustainable agricultural practices.
 The farm also provides an income source to support the sustainability of the Hope Centre project.

-Note: Gifts of $2 or more to World Relief Fund (an endorsed Deductible Gift Recipient Fund) are tax deductible.
-Please Contact ACC International Relief if you have any issues concerning this receipt at email@example.com
+Note: Visa and Mastercard only and gifts of $2 or more to World Relief Fund (an endorsed Deductible Gift Recipient Fund) are tax deductible.
+Please Contact ACC International Relief if you have any issues concerning this receipt at email@example.com.